Profitability ratios: types, formulas and how to use

 * Net profit can be quoted before or after taxes.
 If quoting after-tax net profit then you need to also subtract taxes.

-Learn more in our guide How to measure profitability.
+Learn more in the guide How to measure profitability.

-Get tips to improve these ratios in our guide How to increase profit.
+Get tips to improve these ratios in the guide How to increase profit.

 3. Return on assets